Category: All posts

 to_tsquery

-functions to match your search intent. - Experiment with the
+functions to match your search intent.LIMIT

-values and the_top_n
+values and the _top_n

-Remember, while this approach can provide highly relevant results, it does involve multiple API calls to Cohere (for embedding and reranking), which may impact performance for large result sets or high-volume applications.
+parameter to balance between recall and precision.Remember, while this approach can provide highly relevant results, it does involve multiple API calls to Cohere (for embedding and reranking), which may impact performance for large result sets or high-volume applications.

 This hybrid search method demonstrates the power of combining traditional database search techniques with advanced AI models, all within your PostgreSQL database using pgai.